a7medyasser-tech/Skeletix-Backend/README.md

 # License

-This project was developed for educational and graduation project purposes.
+This project was developed as a Graduation Project for educational purposes.
+It demonstrates backend development, RESTful API design, AI integration, and software engineering best practices.

+---

+⭐ If you found this project useful, consider giving it a Star on GitHub.